Nam Et-Phou Louey National Park

-Nam Et-Phou Louey National Protected Area (NPA) is a protected area in northern Laos, covering 4107.1 km2 in three provinces: Houaphan, Luang Prabang, and Xieng Khouang.
-The park includes a 3000 km2 core area where human access and wildlife harvest is prohibited and a 2,950 km2 buffer area where pre-existing villages are allocated land for subsistence living.
+Nam Et-Phou Louey National Park is a protected area in northern Laos, covering 4107.1 km2 in three provinces: Houaphan, Luang Prabang, and Xieng Khouang.
+It was designated a national park in 2019, and was previously designated a national protected area.
+The protected area included a 3000 km2 core area where human access and wildlife harvest is prohibited and a 2,950 km2 buffer area where pre-existing villages are allocated land for subsistence living.

-The park consists mainly of mountains and hills, with elevations ranging between 336 and 2257 metres.
-The area is the source of many rivers.
+The park consists mainly of mountains and hills, with elevations ranging from 400 and 2257 metres.
+The area is the source of many rivers, including tributaries of the Mekong and the Mã.
 It is named after the Nam Et River and Phou Louey Mountain ('Forever Mountain').

-The area has a high level of biodiversity and endangered species including tiger, leopard, clouded leopard, Asian golden cat, marbled cat, civet, gaur, Sambar deer, white-cheeked gibbon, sun bear, black bear, Asian elephant, dhole, hornbill and three species of otter.
-As from 2013 on there is no proof of tigers in the park anymore which makes them extinct in entire Laos.
-Leopards vanished from the park even earlier.
+The park has a tropical monsoon climate, and average annual rainfall ranges from 1400 to 1800 mm.
+There is a rainy season from May to October, and a dry season lasting the rest of the year.

 Villagers living in the Nam Et-Phou Louey National Park include Tai Dam, Tai Daeng, Tai Kao, Tai Puan, Tai Lue, Tai Yuan, Khmu, Hmong Kao, Hmong Lai, and Yao.

-Viengthong, a small town in Houaphan Province, is the site of the Nam Et-Phou Louey NPA headquarters and visitor centre, where tours into the park can be organised.
+Viengthong, a small town in Houaphan Province, is the site of the park headquarters and visitor centre, where tours into the park can be organised.
 The town has basic accommodation and a handful of restaurants.
 There are many biking and walking trails, as well as hot springs.

+Flora and fauna

+The predominant plant communities in the park are dry evergreen forest and semi-evergreen forest, with extensive areas of scrubland and secondary forest resulting human disturbance.
+The park covers portions of three forest ecoregions, the Luang Prabang montane rain forests, Northern Indochina subtropical forests, and Northern Thailand–Laos moist deciduous forests.

+The area has a high level of biodiversity and endangered species including tiger, leopard, clouded leopard, Asian golden cat, marbled cat, civet, gaur, Sambar deer, white-cheeked gibbon, sun bear, black bear, Asian elephant, dhole, hornbill, and three species of otter.
+There are no records or evidence of tigers in the park since 2013, which means they are extinct in all of Laos.
+Leopards vanished from the park even earlier.